-Here at DNL OmniMedia, we offer full-service technology consultation to nonprofit organizations of all shapes and sizes, and we put a special emphasis on the planning process.
-Any new investment or change in an organization's tech stack deserves careful thought and attention!
-If you already have a general idea of your needs, reach out to start discussing your next project.
+At DNL OmniMedia, we specialize in Digital Nonprofit Leadership.
+We offer full-service technology consultation to nonprofit organizations of all shapes and sizes, and we put a special emphasis on the planning process.

 Want to learn more about our nonprofit technology planning process and the best practices we recommend to clients?
-Let's dive in:
+Let’s get started.

 What is a nonprofit technology plan?

-A nonprofit technology plan is a strategically-developed blueprint for how your nonprofit will use and invest in technology going forward.
-It should encompass any technology or digital platforms that support your work, even those not directly related to fundraising, stewardship, or advocacy activities.
-An effective nonprofit technology plan should serve as three useful resources in one:
+A nonprofit technology plan is a strategically-developed blueprint for how your organization will use and invest in technology going forward.

-- A strategy for using your existing technology in smarter ways
+- Strategy for using your existing technology in smarter ways.

-- A roadmap or schedule for making planned upgrades and new purchases
+- Roadmap or schedule for making planned upgrades or new purchases.

-- A contingency plan for unexpected tech emergencies or failures
+- Contingency plan for unexpected technical emergencies or failures.

-Nonprofits typically develop technology plans when they're in the market for new solutions in order to provide more structure to the research and purchasing processes.
-However, a truly valuable nonprofit technology plan should also outline how you'll implement, use, and update your tools going forward.
+Most often, organizations develop technology plans when they’re in the market for new solutions, with the plan providing a structured approach to the research and purchasing process.
+However, a well-developed nonprofit technology plan should also cover how you’ll implement, use, and update any tools that you’ve purchased going forward.